Gabriella439/nixos-in-production/manuscript/Modules.md

 ## Syntactic sugar

-All elements of a NixOS module are optional and the module supports "syntactic sugar" to simplify several common cases.
+All elements of a NixOS module are optional and NixOS supports "syntactic sugar" to simplify several common cases.
 For example, you can omit the module arguments if you don't use them:

 ```nix
 { imports = [